 FAQs

-• Who will get to use the Science & Innovation Center?
+• Who gets to use the Science & Innovation Center?

-All students will have the opportunity to utilize the resources of this new building.
-Like the Steele Center, the common spaces will serve both our young men and women, while the classes offered will remain primarily single-gender as they are across the rest of campus.
+All students have the opportunity to utilize the resources of this new building.
+Like the Steele Center, the common spaces serve both our young men and women, while the classes offered remain primarily single-sex as they are across the rest of campus.

-Though the curricular focus of the space is largely on the sciences and technology, all curricular areas will be able to utilize the Innovation Center and other tools in the building to enhance their pedagogy.
+Though the curricular focus of the space is largely on the sciences and technology, all curricular areas can utilize the Innovation Center, Idea Lab, The Gallery presentation space and other tools in the building to enhance their pedagogy.

-The Science & Innovation Center will provide a welcoming entrance to our campus that will serve our current and prospective families, alumni and mission partners in a space that showcases our Catholic, Jesuit mission and identity.
+The Science & Innovation Center provides a welcoming entrance to our campus that serves our current and prospective families, alumni and mission partners in a space that showcases our Catholic, Jesuit mission and identity.

-All science courses will be taught in the new building, along with courses in fine arts and media technology.
-There will also be space for clubs, presentations and community gatherings.
+All science courses are taught in the new building, along with courses in fine arts and media technology.
+There is also space for clubs, presentations and community gatherings.

-See the What's Inside page of our website for the complete list of what the building will include.
+See the What's Inside page of our website for the complete list of what the building includes.

 • When will the relocation and enhancement of the tennis facility take place?

-The tennis courts will be relocated to the open land on the southeast end of campus.
-Pending securing funding and required municipal approvals, we are targeting having a facility with seven courts with an estimated project completion in summer 2024.
+The tennis courts are being relocated to the open land on the southeast end of campus.
+Construction began in November 2023 for this new facility with seven courts.
+The estimated project completion is this summer.

 • When will the two multi-sport athletic fields be completed?